circleci/circleci-docs/archived/_cci1/test-with-sphinx.md

 Please [contact us](https://support.circleci.com/hc/en-us) and let us know if you're using Sphinx this way!
-Your feedback helps us keep our documentation up to date, and our services as useable as possible.
+Your feedback helps us keep our documentation up to date, and our services as usable as possible.